-1. At the time that a Regent, staff, or Member first joins the College in his/her respective position, and on an annual basis thereafter, every Regent, staff, and Member shall complete a disclosure form, the contents of which shall include any material financial or organizational conflict or potential conflict (as discussed below).
-These completed forms shall be reviewed initially by the Committee on Ethics, any significant items brought forth to the Executive Committee immediately, and then the statements summarized and distributed to the Board electronically or at its next regularly scheduled meeting (if it is going to occur within 30 days of the summary preparation).
+1. At the time that a Regent, staff, or Member first joins the College in his/her respective position, and on an annual basis thereafter, every Regent, staff and Member shall complete a disclosure form, the contents of which shall include any material financial or organizational conflict or potential conflict (as discussed below).
+These completed forms shall be reviewed initially by the Ethics Committee, any significant items brought forth to the Executive Committee immediately, and then the statements summarized and distributed to the Board electronically or at its next regularly scheduled meeting (if it is going to occur within 30 days of the summary preparation).
 In addition, the disclosures shall be available to any requesting College member.

-At any time that a new conflict or potential conflict may arise, or substantial material change occurs from prior disclosure(s), a Regent, staff, or Member shall immediately inform the Executive Director or Chairperson of the Committee on Ethics.
-If the Executive Director or Chairperson of the Committee on Ethics has a new or potential conflict, (s)he shall immediately inform the President.
+At any time that a new conflict or potential conflict may arise, or substantial material change occurs from prior disclosure(s), a Regent, staff, or Member shall immediately inform the CEO or Chairperson of the Ethics Committee.
+If the CEO or Chairperson of the Ethics Committee has a new or potential conflict, (s)he shall immediately inform the President.
 Until deliberations and decisions about the potential conflict can be resolved, the Regent, staff, or Member shall recuse himself or herself from any actions or deliberations associated with the activity.

-The College will make available to the Membership of the College and the public at large all disclosures of the President, Immediate Past President, President-elect, Chairperson of the Committee on Ethics, and Executive Director.
-The Committee on Ethics may also require other key officers or Chairpersons of committees' disclosures be made public if the individual takes on a particularly public role.
+The College will make available to the Membership of the College and the public at large all disclosures of the President, Immediate Past President, President-elect, Chairperson of the Ethics Committee, and CEO.
+The Ethics Committee may also require other key officers or Chairpersons of committees' disclosures be made public if the individual takes on a particularly public role.

-B. Financial interests
+B. Financial Interests

-- Regents, staff, and Members shall promptly disclose to the Board any financial interests they or their extended relations (spouse, significant other, or dependent children4) have with any company doing business with (providing goods, funding, or services to) the College.
-Such disclosures shall, to the extent possible, be made prior to or immediately at the start of any deliberations, negotiations, or contracts being discussed or finalized between the relevant interests of the Regent, staff, or Member (or their extended relations) and the College. - 2.
-Any financial arrangement (whether discussed formally or informally, whether by written or oral agreement) between a Board member and the College shall first require a majority vote of the entire Board of Regents before it may go into effect and before any of the College's funds are disbursed to the Board member.
+- 1. Regents, staff, and Members shall promptly disclose to the Board any financial interests they or their extended relations (spouse, significant other, or dependent children3) have with any company doing business with (providing goods, funding, or services to) the College.
+Such disclosures shall, to the extent possible, be made prior to or immediately at the start of any deliberations, negotiations, or contracts being discussed or finalized between the relevant interests of the Regent, staff or Member (or their extended relations) and the College. - Any financial arrangement (whether discussed formally or informally, whether by written or oral agreement) between a Board member and the College shall first require a majority vote of the entire Board of Regents before it may go into effect and before any of the College's funds are disbursed to the Board member.